 I don't even want to think about any food item they may have visited which I may have ingested nor where they decide to end their lives.
 For this story about a theory let's just say they missed landing on anything that went into my mouth and politely deposited themselves into the trash at their last gasp.
 I didn't take the trash out last night since it was nearly empty, and my compost container under the sink latches tightly, but somehow a new mega-batch was born late this afternoon.

 I thought I'd learned something so all day today I was vigilant, meticulous in wiping down counters and washing everything that food or drink had touched as soon as immediately.

 Earlier I'd been to the Farmer's market and picked up some fresh berries.
 I washed them and froze some, the rest went into the frig or my mouth.
 No food, no attractive anything was left out and for most of the day, no tiny flies.
 My back door was open all day.
-Not a black fly in site.
+Not a black fly in sight.

 Tonight fruit flies, albeit a few less than hundreds, are all over my kitchen again.
 I posit that those mad little lovers don't give a fig about feeding.
 It's their desperation for sex and procreation on a sweet surface that is their urgent calling.
 Tonight there isn't anything sweet or otherwise left out or under the sink in my kitchen.
 I am curious to see if the numbers are down again tomorrow afternoon.

 PostScript: The fruit fly numbers have dwindled to almost zero.
 And still not a black fly yet to be seen.